gvwilson/thirdbit/src/fiction/santas/index.md

 They hurtled past der hard work in moments, whooping with excitement as they shot out of the darkness into the gray light of an overcast day.

-"Here we go!"
-Shady Ann shouted. as they crested the top of the track and hurtled down into a corkscrew section.
+"Here we go," the Elfabot said unnecessarily as they crested the top of the track and hurtled down into a corkscrew section.
 Half the lights on the control panel were red.[^panel-lights] Finner clamped one hand around an overhead bar and the other over his mouth